Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "A real decision is measured by the fact that you've taken a new action.
-If there's no action, you haven't truly decided."
+> "Wisdom consists not so much in knowing what to do in the ultimate as knowing what to do next."
-> — **Tony Robbins**
+> — **Herbert Hoover**

 ---

-_Last updated: 27 July 2025 ⏳_
+_Last updated: 28 July 2025 ⏳_